SSSD/sssd/src/tests/python/docs/kcm.rst

                print("\n............Session teardown...............")
             request.addfinalizer(teardown)

-  * Create a test suite file called test1.py, To test kcm as user, or to check if the kerbeors user can ssh to the system, we can use `SSHClient` module from `sssd.testlib.common.utils` module::
+  * create a test suite file called test1.py, to test KCM as user, or to check if the Kerberos user can ssh to the system, we can use `SSHClient` module from `sssd.testlib.common.utils` module::

         from sssd.testlib.common.utils import SSHClient